cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/retention-policies.md

 In a Team, files that are shared in chat are stored in the OneDrive account of the user who shared the file.
 Files that are uploaded into channels are stored in the SharePoint site for the Team.
 Therefore, to retain or delete files in a Team, you need to create a retention policy that applies to the SharePoint and OneDrive locations.
 If you want to apply a policy to the files of just a specific team, you can choose the SharePoint site for the Team and the OneDrive accounts of users in the Team.

-A retention policy that applies to Teams can use Preservation Lock, though a policy can be locked [Locking a retention policy](retention-policies.md#locking).
+A retention policy that applies to Teams can use [Preservation Lock](retention-policies.md#locking).

 ![Teams locations for chat and channel messages](media/127345da-e802-4b3a-afc7-6e354dc3f409.png)

 ## Excluding specific types of Exchange items from a retention policy
-<a name="excludeexchange"> </a>

 By using PowerShell, you can exclude specific types of Exchange items from a retention policy.
 For example, you can exclude voicemail messages, IM conversations, and other Skype for Business Online content in mailboxes.
 You can also exclude calendar, note, and task items.
 This capability is available only by using PowerShell; it's not available in the UI when you create a retention policy.

 To do this, use the  `ExcludedItemClasses` parameter of the  `New-RetentionComplianceRule` and  `Set-RetentionComplianceRule` cmdlets.
 For more information about PowerShell, see the below section [Find the PowerShell cmdlets for retention policies](retention-policies.md#powershell).

 ## Locking a retention policy
-<a name="locking"> </a>

 Some organizations may need to comply with rules defined by regulatory bodies such as the Securities and Exchange Commission (SEC) Rule 17a-4, which requires that after a retention policy is turned on, it cannot be turned off or made less restrictive.
 With Preservation Lock, you can lock the policy so that no one—including the administrator—can turn off the policy or make it less restrictive.

 After a policy's been locked, no one can turn it off or remove locations from the policy.
 And it's not possible to modify or delete content that's subject to the policy during the retention period.
 After the policy's been locked, the only ways you can modify the retention policy are by adding locations to it or extending its duration.
 A locked policy can be increased or extended, but it can't be reduced or turned off.

-Therefore, before you lock a retention policy, it's critical that you understand your organization's compliance requirements, and that you do not lock a policy until you're certain that it's what you need.
+Therefore, before you lock a retention policy, it's **critical** that you understand your organization's compliance requirements, and that **you do not lock a policy** until you're certain that it's what you need.

 You can lock a retention policy only by using PowerShell.
 Use the  `RestrictiveRetention` parameter of the  `New-RetentionCompliancePolicy` or  `Set-RetentionCompliancePolicy` cmdlet.
 For more information about PowerShell, see the below section [Find the PowerShell cmdlets for retention policies](retention-policies.md#powershell).

 ## The principles of retention, or what takes precedence?
-<a name="principles"> </a>

 It's possible or even likely that content might have several retention policies applied to it, each with a different action (retain, delete, or both) and retention period.
 What takes precedence?
 At the highest level, rest assured that content being retained by one policy can't be permanently deleted by another policy.